leonhfr/honeybadger/README.md

   - Values: difference between the piece values of each side.
   - Simplified (default): combination of piece values and positional advantage.

+- **QuiescenceStrategy**

+  Quiescence strategy to use.
+Available strategies are:

+  - None (default): no quiescence search is performed.
+  - AlphaBeta: negamax algorithm with alpha-beta pruning.